JoyOfHardware/rtlil-corpus/README.md

 Generate a corpus of `rtlil` sources that make for good reference material for compiler development.

-The generated corpus should be 100% repeatable.
+The generated corpus should be 100% reproducible.

 # Running